 What is bronchopulmonary dysplasia?

 Bronchopulmonary dysplasia (BPD) is a form of longer lasting lung disease.
-It occurs in infants who have had severe RDS, lung infection or were extremely premature at birth.
+It occurs in infants who have had severe Respiratory Distress Syndrome (RDS), lung infection or were extremely premature at birth.

 What causes BPD?

 BPD is a reaction of the premature lung to its disease and to the oxygen and mechanical ventilation that were needed to treat the infants lung disease.
 Occasionally very premature infants get BPD even if they did not need mechanical ventilation or much extra oxygen after birth.